-- Each adventure outing requires written parent permission using the appropriate parent permission form.
+- Each adventure outing requires written parent permission using the appropriate parent permission form found on the specific trip on the website.
 All participants must have this submitted to the instructor in order to participate.
 No exceptions!!!

-- Example: Transportation, Lift Ticket, Snowboard/Boot Rental, Lesson at Hemlock
+- Example: Transportation, Lift Ticket, Snowboard/Boot Rental, Lesson at Sasquatch

 Regular Public Price: $110.00

-- Note: All learning outcomes for each unit can also be met via an on-line assignments which have no cost.
+- Note: All learning outcomes for each unit can also be met via on-line major assignments which have no cost.

-- Submitting permission forms and money and forms by the appropriate deadline insures your spot on an outing.
-Late forms/fees means risking the trip filling up and you unable to take part.
+- Submitting permission forms and money and forms by the appropriate deadline ensures your spot on an outing.
+Late forms/fees means risking the trip filling up and you being unable to take part.

 - Contacting the Course Instructor

-- The course instructor’s name is Mark Loewen.
-You can contact me at email@example.com , (4154).
-I also teach on-site at WJ Mouat Secondary School, where I can usually be found in my office off of Gym 3.
+- The course instructor’s name is Jon Rahe.
+You can contact me at firstname.lastname@example.org , (4233).
+I also teach on-site at WJ Mouat Secondary School, where I can usually be found in the main PE office.